marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 #### Where Are The Jekyll Theme Marketplaces?

 Lastly, I don't see an obvious *market* or *store* for Jekyll themes.
 I (luckily) stumbled upon the two themes that I'm using now.

+#### CSS Sprites

+I would have loved to use CSS sprites for this blog post.
+To make this post load even faster.
+Unfortunately, that I would have needed to write this in HTML.
+Maybe that's my next homework assignment?

+If you found this useful, please share it.
+[Or even buy me a cuppa joe](https://ko-fi.com/marklchaves#){: target="_blank"}.